TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 }

-When it comes to testing, there is not much to deal with, so for example, the method exposed in the MySingleton called getSomething can be invoked and asserted against a value as shown in the following snippet:
+When it comes to testing, there is not much to deal with.
+So, for example, the method exposed in the MySingleton called getSomething can be invoked and asserted against a value as shown in the following snippet:

 import org.junit.jupiter.api.Test;